moderndatacompany/dataos.info/docs/learn_new/dp_foundations2_learn_track/deploy_dp_cli/index.md

 DataOS CLI is a text-based interface that allows users to interact with the DataOS context via command prompts.

-## Step 2: Use the `apply` command on CLI to deploy your Data Product on Data Product Hub successfully.
+## Step 2: Use the `apply` command on CLI to deploy your Data Product on Data Product Hub.

 1. Run the Bundle manifest file created in the previous topic.